toumorokoshi/sprinter/ROADMAP.md

 release.
 Currently sprinter is at version 0.6

 ### 0.7
+* Refactor config resolution
+* Refactor methodology to prompt user for input
+* Migrate 'sprinter.formulas' to 'sprinter.formula'
+* Investigate integrating buildout recipe compatability?

+# Before 1.0
+The documentation needs to properly and completely document the sprinter libraries and extension design:

 * All formulas sufficiently tested
 * ensure proper coverage for environment

-### 0.8
-* Catch exceptions failsafe
-* add ability to source formulas dynamically

-### 0.9
-The documentation needs to properly and completely document the sprinter libraries and extension design:

 * Add doc section for 'phases' and phases keyword in config
-* Finish up fromula functionality
+* Finish up formula functionality

 ### 1.0
 Success!
 A Stable library that can be used to install environments to machines with ease

+### Post 1.0
+* Move all formulas out of the core sprinter repository